Gurobi/modeling-examples/README.md

 # Licensing

 In order to run the Jupyter Notebooks you will need a Gurobi license.
 Most of the notebooks can be ran using the "online course" license version of Gurobi.
 This is a limited license and restricts the number of allowed variables and constraints.
 This restricted license comes also with the Gurobi pip package.
+You can also request a full license, i.e.,
 an [evaluation license](https://www.gurobi.com/downloads/request-an-evaluation-license/)
 as a *commercial user*, or download a [free license](https://www.gurobi.com/academia/academic-program-and-licenses/) as an *academic user*.
 The latter two license types allow you to run all notebooks.
 All licenses can also be requested in the [Gurobi User Portal](https://portal.gurobi.com/iam/licenses/request/) after [registering for a Gurobi account](https://portal.gurobi.com/iam/register/).